Mark Ruthenberg, on vacation

 As a young adult, I painted with oils and drew with pastels, and have gifted various creations to friends who requested them.
 During my professional career, I got to travel around Canada, including one wintertime trip up to Norman Wells, on the Mackenzie River in the Northwest Territories.

-While travelling on business, mostly across Western Canada, I took lots of photos –over 300,000 so far– many from the roadside, and these became the inspiration for my paintings and pastels (which often contained the road).
+While travelling on business, mostly across Western Canada, I took lots of photos –over 400,000 so far– many from the roadside, and these became the inspiration for my paintings and pastels (which often contained the road).
 In my web design and website work, the primary creative medium was my digital photography.

 Over the recent two decades I have travelled a fair bit, and my camera is always with me.
-I hike (mainly in the Alberta foothills and Rockies, and in British Columbia), I ski, I cycle, I scuba dive and snorkel (Mexico and the Caribbean).
+I hike (mainly in the Alberta foothills and Rockies, and in British Columbia), I ski, I bicycle, I scuba dive and snorkel (Mexico and the Caribbean).
 Each of these gives me access to new vistas and new views.

 Back To Top